ITIL · Question #256

 The phrase 'a decision support and planning tool that projects the likely consequences of a business action' is the standard ITIL definition of a Business Case.

-- A. A Problem model is a predefined set of steps for handling a specific type of recurring problem, not a planning or decision support tool.
+A Problem model is a predefined set of steps for handling a specific type of recurring problem, not a planning or decision support tool.

-- B. A Service Improvement Plan (SIP) is a formal plan documenting the actions required to improve a service or process, not a tool for projecting consequences of a business action.
+A Service Improvement Plan (SIP) is a formal plan documenting the actions required to improve a service or process, not a tool for projecting consequences of a business action.

-- C. A Request for Change (RFC) is a formal proposal submitted to Change Management to make a specific change, not a decision support or planning document.
+A Request for Change (RFC) is a formal proposal submitted to Change Management to make a specific change, not a decision support or planning document.

-Concept tested.
-Identifying ITIL Business Case from definition
+Concept tested: Identifying ITIL Business Case from definition

 Topics